Mark Roman | October 30, 2023 | Boat Accidents

 Florida weather allows for boating almost year-round.
-Boating is often associated with alcohol, as boaters love soaking up the sun with a beer or cocktail in hand.
-While it is not illegal for of-age passengers to drink while on a boat, operators cannot drive a boat while under the influence.
-Here is what you need to know about drinking and boating in Florida.
+Boating is often associated with alcohol, as many boaters enjoy soaking up the sun with a beer or cocktail in hand.
+While it is not illegal for of-age passengers to drink while on a boat, operators cannot legally run a vessel while under the influence.
+If alcohol leads to a crash or injury on the water, a Clearwater boating accident lawyer can help victims understand their options.

 Can You Drink While on a Boat in Florida?